Core sample: Informational value of core samples

 Coring began as a method of sampling surroundings of ore deposits and oil exploration.
 It soon expanded to oceans, lakes, ice, mud, soil and wood.
 Cores on very old trees give information about their growth rings without destroying the tree.

 Cores indicate variations of climate, species and sedimentary composition during geologic history.
 The dynamic phenomena of the Earth's surface are for the most part cyclical in a number of ways, especially temperature and rainfall.

 There are many ways to date a core.
 Once dated, it gives valuable information about changes of climate and terrain.
 For example, cores in the ocean floor, soil and ice have altered the view of the geologic history of the Pleistocene entirely.

 Alternatives

 Reverse circulation drilling is a method in which rock cuttings are continuously extracted through the hollow drill rod and can be sampled for analysis.
-The method may be faster and use less water than core driling, but does not produce cores of relatively undisturbed material, so less information on the rock structure can be derived from analysis.
+The method may be faster and use less water than core drilling, but does not produce cores of relatively undisturbed material, so less information on the rock structure can be derived from analysis.
 If compressed air is used for cutting extraction the sample remains uncontaminated, is available almost immediately, and the method has a low environmental impact.